{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 No company should start using social media just for the sake of being there -- unless that company owner is just chasing celebrity and vanity metrics -- which most data center and cloud services providers don't have the luxury to do.

 There's a number to work towards.
 By collecting website leads, you have something to measure.
-Although it would be a huge percentage increase, because small numbers are involved, it seems attainable.
+Although it would be a huge percentage increase, it seems attainable because small numbers are involved.
 Because qualified leads fill the sales funnel, it's relevant to the business' growth plans.
-And there's a deadline - it's time bound.
+And there's a deadline - it's time-bound.

 Know Your Buyer Personas

-This way you can make sure that you're focusing on the channels that are most important to your company's primary economic buyers.
+This way, you can ensure that you're focusing on the channels most important to your company's primary economic buyers.
 (Also, social media can be a great way to research your buyer personas and what's most relevant to them.)

 Invest in Content Creation That's Worthy of Sharing on Social Media